Make Your Digital Presence Accessible to Everyone

 Answers to the most common accessibility questions we hear from clients every day.

-WCAG (Web Content Accessibility Guidelines) is the internationally recognized technical standard for web accessibility, published by the W3C.
-WCAG 2.1 Level AA is the standard referenced in ADA demand letters, Section 508 policy, and most international accessibility laws.
-If your website fails WCAG 2.1 AA, it is exposed to legal action under the ADA.
-Beyond legal risk, inaccessible sites exclude the 26% of US adults who have some form of disability — a customer segment with $490 billion in annual spending power.
+WCAG (Web Content Accessibility Guidelines) is the W3C's technical standard for web accessibility.
+WCAG 2.1 AA is the benchmark referenced in ADA demand letters and Section 508 policy — failing it exposes your site to legal action and excludes the 26% of US adults with a disability, a $490 billion market.

-A standard WCAG 2.1 AA audit of a typical marketing website (10–20 unique templates) takes 2–3 weeks from kickoff to final report.
-Complex applications with custom components, e-commerce checkout flows, or large numbers of unique templates may take 4–6 weeks.
-We prioritize your most business-critical user flows so you can begin remediating high-severity issues immediately.
+A standard WCAG 2.1 AA audit of a typical marketing website (10–50 pages) takes 2–3 weeks from kickoff to final report.
+Larger or more complex sites with custom components and checkout flows may take 4–6 weeks.
+We prioritize your most business-critical user flows first.

 The ADA (Americans with Disabilities Act) is a US civil rights law that prohibits discrimination against people with disabilities.
 It does not specify a technical standard for websites.
 Courts and the Department of Justice have consistently pointed to WCAG 2.1 AA as the appropriate benchmark for ADA compliance.
 So in practice: meeting WCAG 2.1 AA is the clearest path to ADA compliance for your website or app.